Hucho taimen: Angling and commercial use

 The taimen is becoming a more well-known game fish, particularly for fly fishers.
 Catch-and-release with barbless hooks is practised in many areas to conserve dwindling populations of this species.
-Organizations such as the Taimen Conservation Fund are working to conserve the remaining populations.
+Private angling operators such as Mongolia River Outfitters/Fish Mongolia work with organizations such as the Wild Salmon Center's Taimen Conservation Initiative to conserve the remaining populations.
 While the taimen is sometimes (often illegally) harvested commercially, its low price and slow growth and reproduction make it more valuable as a game fish.

 Conservation

 The taimen has been assessed as vulnerable and in decline by the International Union for Conservation of Nature (IUCN).
-Threats to the taimen include land-use change, such as the establishment of sand and gravel industries in Mongolia and in Heilongjiang Province, China, industrial water pollution in Europe, commercial fishing in the Amur River region of Russia and China, legal and illegal sport fishing throughout its range and the impacts of climate change.
+Taimen are a very sensitive species.
+Habitat degradation and disturbance caused by overgrazing, mining, motor boats, agriculture, and infrastructure development are primary threats.
+In addition, illegal fishing is a year round problem particularly in remote Mongolia.
+Additional challenges include the establishment of sand and gravel industries in Heilongjiang Province, China, industrial water pollution in Europe, commercial fishing in the Amur River region of Russia and China, and illegal sport fishing throughout its range and the impacts of climate change.
 The IUCN recommends that the fish be considered for inclusion in the Convention on Migratory Species to spur international cooperation on the conservation of this fully migratory species.